mbsim-env/mbsim/trunk/examples_dev/planar_beam_with_large_deflections/Readme.txt

-This example shows a planar beam with large deflections with joint and hopefully contact soon.
+This example shows a planar beam with large deflections with joint and contact.